Call for Applications:

 Week I & II: Modern Dutch for Reading Knowledge

-This section will cover reading skills, grammar and vocabulary in modern Dutch.
+This section will cover reading strategies, grammar and vocabulary in modern Dutch.

 Week III: 17th-century Dutch texts/paleography workshop